 Black and white portrait of a woman with curly blonde hair, smiling at the camera.

 • Hi!
-I’m Jaisy, a Clinical Mental Health Counseling intern with No Stress No Stigma.
+I’m Jaisy!
 When someone sits with me, I want them to feel safe, seen, and heard.
 I know trust doesn’t happen instantly, but I want you to feel from day one that I’m here for you—with warmth, consistency, and no judgment.

 I was first drawn to this work because of a middle school counselor who changed my life just by showing up for me.
 That moment never left me.
 I’m also no stranger to hardship, and I believe those lived experiences have shaped my compassion and my ability to meet people exactly where they are.
 I live by the quote, “If I do one thing today, may I be human sunshine for someone else.”
 That’s the energy I aim to bring into every session.